 Installing New Windows

-In many cases, when a wooden window frame starts to leak, it means it’s time for a new window.
-Because wood is so susceptible to warping and water damage, consider weather-resistant materials when selecting replacement windows, such as:
+When a wooden window frame starts to leak, it’s typically time for a new window.
+Because wood is so susceptible to warping and water damage, consider weather-resistant materials when selecting replacement windows.

 - Composite (a blend of wood and fiberglass)